lbuk/equiparate/README.md

 # equiparate

 ### Overview
-equiparate is an R package for visualising urban density.
-Encompassing a number of density tools, it creates comparative heatmaps.
+equiparate is an R package for creating comparative visualisations of urban density.

 ### Installation
 ```